 1) Discover the ruins of Pompeii or Herculaneum

-You can easily catch a train from Sorrento to discover the hallowing ruins of Pompeii or Herculaneum which were destroyed by the nearby Mount Vesuvius volcano.
-While you can buy combi tickets, just a day trip to one of these places will take up most of your day so pick wisely.
+You can easily catch a train from Sorrento to discover the hallowing ruins of Pompeii or Herculaneum, destroyed by the nearby Mount Vesuvius volcano.
+While you can buy combi tickets, just a day trip to one of these places will take up most of your day, so pick wisely.

 2) Grab a ferry from Sorrento to Capri Island

-If the beach is more your thing, the desirable island of Capri is just a short ferry or boat ride away and you can wonder at the divine blue grotto.
-If you’re heading to Capri by ferry you can buy tickets for a day return up to a half an hour before you travel.
-You can also get the tickets in advance or book one of the various private and organised Capri tours available.
+If the beach is more your thing, a day trip to the beautiful island of Capri is just a short ferry or boat ride away, and you can wonder at the divine blue grotto.
+If you’re heading to Capri by ferry, you can buy tickets from the desks on the Marina Grande for a day return up to half an hour before you travel.
+You can also get the tickets in advance or book one of the various private and organised Capri boat tours available.

 3) Explore the beautiful Amalfi Coast

-Some people thing that Sorrento is on the Amalfi Coast, it isn’t.
-However, you can travel from Sorrento to the Amalfi coast by road or sea, taking in the spectacular views on route and there are many tours available.
-If you decide on a road-trip where you’re driving yourself, Positano, the first stop on the Amalfi Coast is just a mere 10km away from Sorrento!
-Amalfi Town and Ravello are the other main stops on this route and you can easily see them all in an action-packed day!
-I personally chose to do the Amalfi Coast road trip itinerary by renting a traditional Italian Vespa.
-It is also really easy to hire a car and perhaps a little less scary!
+Some people think that Sorrento is on the Amalfi Coast, it isn’t.
+However, you can travel from Sorrento to the Amalfi coast by road or sea, taking in the fantastic views on the route, and there are many tours available.
+If you decide on a road trip where you’re driving yourself, Positano, the first stop on the Amalfi Coast, is just a mere 10km away from Sorrento!
+Amalfi Town and Ravello are the other main stops on this route, and you can easily see them all on an action-packed day!
+I chose to rent a traditional Italian Vespa to do the Amalfi Coast road trip itinerary.
+It is also straightforward to hire a car and perhaps a little less scary!

 4) Head to the Medina de Costano coast

-Catch a bus (which is more like a coach) to the Medina de Costano coast.
-This will take about an hour because of the mountainous route, but it only costs 3euros!
-You can catch these buses at normal bus stops but you need to have bought a ticket in advance.
+Catch a bus to the Medina de Costano coast.
+The journey will take about an hour because of the mountainous route, but it only costs 3euros!
+You can catch these buses at regular bus stops, but you need to have bought a ticket in advance.
 You can get these from most local convenience stores.
 This location is perfect for kayaking or water sports.
 You can grab clear kayaks to row to the nearby caves and secluded beaches.
 It truly is an experience to remember.

 5) Explore Naples